They are people who are trained to walk alongside others with a listening ear, especially in times of particular need.

 More information about the Pastoral Assistant Foundation Course is available here.

 You will need to:

 More information about the application process is available here.

 If you decide to go further your Incumbent should apply for the Course Brochure from:

 Authorised Pastoral Assistants

-Canon Maggie Marsh and Revd Christine White are responsible for all Pastoral Assistants once they have been authorised and organise the Annual Training Day.
+Canon Maggie Marsh is responsible for all Pastoral Assistants once they have been authorised and Maggie organises the Annual Training Day.